 At the end of your shift, it is best to the leave ice when:

 there is a whistle

 When leaving the ice, be aware of but ignore the play on the ice and skate quickly to the bench, calling out loudly for your replacement.

 Very General Positioning

 Each team has five players on the ice during regular play.

-Goalie: Protects the net and prevent the other team from making goals.
+Goalie: Protects the net and prevents the other team from scoring goals.